Sneaker Release Info - Shoes News - The Media Times

-The Billionaire Boys Club x Reebok Zig Kinetica is now available, a look with a black upper and a print with a space motif that sits on a neon green midsole and an outsole with a moon surface.
-(Reebok said the aesthetics were inspired by the proprietor Pharrell Williams’ fascination with space.)
-The tongues offer an atypical approach to cobranding and add the Reebok Vector logo to the helmet of the legendary BBC Spaceman image.
+The next collaboration will combine one of NBA icon Allen Iverson’s renowned signature sneakers, Answer 5, with a popular color scheme for the Icecream Board Flip, a classic sneaker that came on the market almost 15 years ago.
+For the collaboration, the “Pink Lemonade” palette from the Board Flip was used, in which several shades of pink with yellow matches were used.
+This shoe is called “Cherry Tomato”.

-Although the look is ideal for the lifestyle consumer, the Zig Kinetica was built with a sole unit designed for athletic performance.
-(It’s a nod to its bold and aggressive Zig technology that was introduced in 2010.)
+The Answer V still offers the design and technology the brand used when Iverson wore it in the 2001/02 season, including a low-cut design for mobility, DMX cushioning, and a heel strap with Velcro for a secure fit.

-The Billionaire Boys Club x Reebok Zig Kinetica is now available online at Reebok.com, ChampsSports.com and BBCicecream.com.
-It is also available from the BBC Icecream flagship store in New York City.
-The retail price is $ 160.
+The BBC Icecream x Reebok Answer V will be available on February 16 at the BBC Icecream flagship store in New York City.
+The sneakers will retail for $ 180.

 CREDIT: Reebok